fpigeonjr/myBlog/content/posts/2019-08-16-vpn-setup/index.md

    ```

-Now you should access to `nordvpn` command!
+🎉Now you should have access to the `nordvpn` command!

 ## Basic Configuration

-Now that you are setup with NordVPN, let's set some good default settings.
+Now that you have NordVPN installed, let's test run thru the basics to get connected to a VPN server.

 1. First step is to login with your NordVPN credentials.